apocelipes/simplecache/README.md

 ## Why?

 While many excellent cache solutions exist, what I often want for smaller projects is a map, with some expiration abilities over it.
-That is intended to full that role.
+That is intended to fill that role.
 This is because different types can have different caching needs, such as a small group of items that should never expire, items that should exist in cache forever only being removed when the cache is full.
+Or some combination.

 ### What isn't it